Community Trust Mission Statement

 So what do we actually do?

 Three things: we own, maintain and run activities in the Community Centre.
-Secondly we have a Development Committee that initiates all sorts of projects within the community to try to improve all aspects of the environment and heritage.
+We get involved with projects within the community to try to improve all aspects of the environment and heritage.
 Thirdly we run the Hudson Hirsel Fund for Hudson Hirsel LLP.
 Grants are awarded twice yearly to local voluntary bodies, in May and November.

 To find out more and to get involved, either download one of our Membership application forms or contact the Centre.

-We employ three people and they are the face of the Centre, both Marley and Adrian are around on a daily basis to meet users and deal with any day to day issues.
+We employ three people and they are the face of the Centre, Adrian is around on a daily basis to meet users and deal with any day to day issues.

 When we mention projects in the community, what’s going on?